StylishThemes/GitHub-Dark/README.md

 To develop, first install [Node.js](https://nodejs.org) 12 or greater, then install dependencies via `npm install` after which you can use the various commands available:

-- `npx grunt`: The default grunt task builds a custom theme using a provided `build.json` file.
-See the [wiki](https://github.com/StylishThemes/GitHub-Dark/wiki/Build) for details.
 - `npm run build`: Runs the `generate` and `usercss` tasks.
 - `npm run usercss`: Build a [Usercss](https://github.com/openstyles/stylus/wiki/Usercss) style.
 - `npm run themes`: Parse all theme files and combine them into minified styles in the `themes` directory.